Explore this course:

 - NHS Scientific Training Programme in Neurophysiology and Audiology

 - Clinical Trials Administrator or Coordinator within the NHS or health industry

 Our graduates now work in many healthcare settings such as the Medical Research Network and residential care homes for a variety of ages, needs and backgrounds, as well as universities around the world, local councils and clinical research facilities.

-For Route A you’ll need a 2:1 BSc degree in a biomedical/science based, psychology or health care subject or an MBChB degree.
+For Route A, you’ll need a 2:1 in an appropriate scientific subject, examples include Neuroscience, Psychology, Biomedical Science and Medicine or an MBChB degree.
 Medical students can intercalate after completion of three years of their medical degree.

 All students will require a DBS check and honorary contract with Sheffield Teaching Hospitals (arranged on arrival).